Hackitect7/devops-cheat-sheet/README.md

 ## 👥 Contributors & Acknowledgements

-This DevOps Cheat Sheet was originally created by **EBANGHA EBANE**, whose foundational work inspired this repository.
+This DevOps Cheat Sheet was originally created by **Ebangha Ebane**, whose foundational work inspired this repository.
 It is currently expanded and maintained by **Aleksei Polovinkin**, who adds examples and new sections to keep it up to date.

 Feel free to share, use, and contribute to this open resource — it’s a collective effort for the DevOps community.